-POLICE, FIRE AND CRIME COMMISSIONER FOR ESSEX REGISTER OF INTERESTS for the Ess Cod ex, have set out below under the appro sex/Deputy Police, Fire and Crime Commissioner priate headings my interests in accordance with ne Constitution.
-I have put 'none' where I have no [No and also those of your husband or wife, civil are living as if husband and wife or as civil tners when such interests are known Employment, office, trade, profession or vocation Self & Spouse / Partner: 1.
-Your employment, office, trade, profession or vocation carried on by you or those persons referred to in the note above for profit or gain (this includes any payments or benefits in kind which are subject to Income Tax).
-Spc onsorship .
-Self & Spouse / Partner: 2.
-Any payment or provision of any other financial benefit made or provided within the last 12 months in respect of expenses you have incurred in carrying out your duties as Police, Fire and Crime Commissioner/Deputy Police, Fire and Crime Commissioner, or towards your election expenses.
-This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
+as Police, Fire and Crime Commissioner for Essex/Deputy Police, Fire and Crime Commissioner for Essex, have set out below under the appropriate headings my interests in accordance with the Code of Conduct referred to in Article 5 of the Constitution.
+I have put 'none' where I have no such interests under any heading.

+Disclosable Pecuniary Interests [Note: These include your own interests and also those of your husband or wife, civil partner or of any person with whom you are living as if husband and wife or as civil partners when such interests are known by you].
+Employment, office, trade, profession or vocation Self & Spouse / Partner: Your employment, office, trade, profession or vocation carried on by you or those persons referred to in the note above for profit or gain (this includes any payments or benefits in kind which are subject to Income Tax).
+Sponsorship Self & Spouse / Partner: 2.
+Any payment or provision of any other financial benefit made or provided within the last 12 months in respect of expenses you have incurred in carrying out your duties as Police, Fire and Crime Commissioner/Deputy Police, Fire and Crime Commissioner, or toward your election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Ac 1992. s

-Contracts Self & Spouse / Partner: 3.
+Con tracts Self & Spouse / Partner: 3.
 A description of any contract for goods, services or works made between the PFCC and you or the persons referred to above (or a body in which you or they have a beneficial interest) and which has NOT been fully discharged.
 Lan d Self & Spouse / Partner: 4.
 Any land in Essex in which you have a beneficial interest.
 Lice nces Self & Spouse / Partner: 5.
 Any land in Essex for which you or the persons referred to above have a licence (alone or jointly with others) to occupy for a month or longer.
-Corporate Tenancies Self & Spouse / Partner: 6.
+Cor porate Tenancies Self & Spouse / Partner: 6.
 Any tenancy where to your knowledge the landlord is the PFCC and the tenant is a body in which you or a person referred to above has a beneficial interest.
-Securities Self & Spouse / Partner: 7.
-The name of any person or body in which you or a person referred to above has a beneficial interest in securities of that body where: (a) that body to your knowledge has a place of business or land in Essex; and (b) either: (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issue share capital of that body; or
+Sec urities Self & Spouse / Partner: 7.
+The name of any person or body in which you or a person referred to above has a beneficial interest in securities of that body where: (a) that body to your knowledge has a place of business or land in Essex; and (b) either: the total nominal value of the securities exceeds £25,000 or one hundredth of the total issue share capital of that body; or